 How to Participate in LinkedIn Groups to Help Your Job Search

-As a job seeker, when it comes to LinkedIn Groups, participation is mandatory.
-Your primary focus is to stand out of the crowd and be seen.
+As a job seeker, your primary focus is to stand out of the crowd and be seen.
+When it comes to LinkedIn Groups, participation is mandatory.
 Spend five to ten minutes a day cruising your top three groups and interacting with people in one or more of the following ways:

 Interrupt conversations.
 Some discussions can get very heated.
+Controversial ones can be fun.
 Jump into the fray.
 Back someone up who’s making a controversial point.
 Challenge an assumption.
 Take sides.

 Avoid sounding desperate when interacting with people online.
 A lot of people are out there looking for work.
 So answer the question of what makes you different and show the value you bring to the table.
 The LinkedIn Group’s discussion page isn’t your platform for sympathy or for asking for favors.

 After you’re an active member of several groups, you have some credibility when you eventually ask to connect with other members.
 Members of the group begin to recognize your name and face and are, thus, more likely to accept your invite.
 Here’s a great way to make a new friend in an active group: